-- Ensure shelter security by making rounds throughout the facility. - Complete paperwork. - Wake up guests at 6am for a 7am departure. - Return all bagged items to the correct guest by checking names and ticket numbers. - As each guest departs, they are to sign out on the Shelter Guest Sign-In Sheet.
-All belongings must leave with the guest.
-There should not be any bags remaining at the close of the shift. - Ensure building is clean and all trash has been picked up.

-- Clean up the smoking area.

-- Clean and stow all shelter items including mats, snack supplies and any other items.
+- Security: Ensure shelter security by making rounds throughout the facility. - Paperwork: Ensure that paperwork is complete. - 6a Wake-Up: Wake up guests at 6am for a 7am departure.
+(5:30a wake up for 6:30a departure at Kingston) - Guest Belongings: Return all bagged items to the correct guest by checking names and ticket numbers. - Guest Departure:

+- As each guest departs, they are to sign out on the Shelter Guest Sign-In Sheet. - All belongings must leave with the guest.
+There should not be any bags remaining at the close of the shift. - Cleanup: Ensure building is clean and all trash has been picked up. - Clean up the smoking area. - Clean and stow all shelter items including mats, snack supplies and any other items. - Wipe down commonly used surfaces with disinfectant sprays or wipes. - Lock Up: Ensure doors and windows are locked.
-- Complete paperwork.

-- Ensure doors and windows are locked.

 Return keys, if necessary, according to shelter location plan.